choisus08/project_1-/readme.md

 ---

-Beauty Catalog is an interactive application that allows the user to search for makeup products based on the brand name.
+Beauty Catalog is an interactive application that allows the user to search for makeup products based on brand name.
 The results will provide a list of products along with corresponding information about their intended uses.

 </br>